 Section 10.855(13), Rules of the Auditor General, requires that we apply appropriate procedures to determine whether the School maintains on its website the information specified in Section 1002.33(9)(p), Florida Statutes.
-In connection with our audit, we determined that the School did not maintain on its website the information specified in Section 1002.33(9)(p), Florida Statutes, as described in item 2014-001 in the accompanying schedule of findings.
+In connection with our audit, we determined that the School maintained on its website the information specified in Section 1002.33(9)(p), Florida Statutes.